paultran47/beamertemplate/CONTRIBUTING.md

 # Contributing to beamertemplate

-A big welcome and thank you for considering contributing to this LaTeX CV template!
+A big welcome and thank you for considering contributing to this colour-blind-friendly Beamer template!

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
 It also communicates that you